Songs

 The Journey – This mysterious song only exists in the St. Olaf Taiko private archive of videos, as no known public recording of it exists.
 It was composed by a St. Olaf member early in the club’s history and notably complex.
 It was retired many years ago with the instructions left behind for it to never be played outside of the club, again.

-Tatakai – The Fight, a song written by former St. Olaf student, Maxwell Johnson, as an experiment to create a Taiko song in 7/8 timing.
+Tatakai – The Fight, a song composed by former St. Olaf student, Maxwell Johnson, as an experiment to create a Taiko song in 7/8 timing.

 The Dancing Bear of Dublin – also known as Odoru Kuma.